 The Roscioli family bakery remains an everlasting stalwart on the pizza al taglio scene and for good reason.
-A constant stream of both locals and tourists ensure a continuous production of steaming trays of pizza coming out the oven.
+A constant stream of both locals and tourists ensure continuous production of steaming trays of pizza coming out of the oven.
 The toppings are kept simple and classic, with a few seasonal flourishes, and the dough is considered one of the finest in Rome.

-Antico Forno Roscioli, Via dei Chiavari 34 (Campo de’ Fiori), Tel: +39.06.6864045
+Antico Forno Roscioli, Via dei Chiavari 34 (Campo de’ Fiori)

-The counter at La Boccaccia is a riot of colour with perennial favourites accompanied by seasonal specialties which make the most of local produce to top the crispy dough.
+The counter at La Boccaccia is a riot of color with perennial favorites accompanied by seasonal specialties which make the most of local produce to top the crispy dough.
 In winter try the pumpkin with pecorino, in summer don’t miss the prosciutto and fresh fig. La Boccaccia has several branches in Rome but the original spot has a couple of rickety tables outside and an evocative backdrop of the terracotta tones of Trastevere.

-La Boccaccia, Via di Santa Dorotea 2 (Trastevere), Tel: +39.320.7756277
+La Boccaccia, Via di Santa Dorotea 2 (Trastevere)

 Although named after their top-notch fried rice balls, I Supplì in Trastevere also knocks out some of the best pizza slices in the hood.
 The thin crispy Roman-style base is simply topped with the classics, from fiori di zucca e alici (squash blossoms and anchovies), patate (grated potato just crisping up at the edge) and marinara (zingy tomato sauce with garlic).

-I Supplì, Via San Francesco a Ripa 137 (Trastevere), Tel: +39.06.5897110
+I Supplì, Via San Francesco a Ripa 137 (Trastevere)

 Forno Campo de’ Fiori

-This historic bakery on the corner of Campo de’ Fiori has kept its neighbourhood charm in one of the most touristic parts of town.
+This historic bakery on the corner of Campo de’ Fiori has kept its neighborhood charm in one of the most touristic parts of town.
 Local Romans still swing by in the morning for the fresh bread and pastries but the pizza has its own very loyal following, particularly the simple bianca, more akin to a flatbread of focaccia, which is eaten by itself or folded around wafer-thin slices of mortadella, and the rossa topped with tomato.

-Forno Campo de’ Fiori, Campo de’ Fiori 22 (Campo de’ Fiori), Tel: +39.06.68806662
+Forno Campo de’ Fiori, Campo de’ Fiori 22 (Campo de’ Fiori)